aspose-total/Aspose.Total-Products/total/en/java/conversion/ott-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert OTT to PPSM via Java or Online App" h2="OTT to PPSM conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Often times developers have to convert OTT file to PPSM programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your OTT file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as PPSM.
+Developers often need to convert OTT files to PPSM programmatically.
+Fortunately, the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) provide a simple and efficient way to do this.
+The process involves loading the OTT file with [Aspose.Words for Java](https://products.aspose.com/words/java/), converting it to HTML, and then using the powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation, write the HTML content in it, and save it as PPSM.

+The first step is to load the OTT file with Aspose.Words for Java.
+This library provides a wide range of features for working with OTT files, such as loading, editing, and saving them.
+Once the file is loaded, it can be converted to HTML using the library's built-in HTML conversion feature.

+The next step is to use Aspose.Slides for Java to create a new Presentation and write the HTML content in it.
+This library provides a comprehensive set of features for working with PowerPoint presentations, such as creating, editing, and saving them.
+It also provides powerful manipulation capabilities, such as adding text, images, and shapes to slides.
+Once the HTML content is written in the Presentation, it can be saved as PPSM.

+By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/), developers can easily and quickly convert OTT files to PPSM programmatically.
+The process involves loading the OTT file with Aspose.Words for Java, converting it to HTML, and then using Aspose.Slides for Java to create a new Presentation, write the HTML content in it, and save it as PPSM.
+This process is simple and efficient, and can be completed in just a few steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}